 Using wireless telegraphy apparatus

 The use of wireless telegraphy (radio communications) apparatus is regulated by the Wireless Telegraphy Act 2006.
-Apparatus can only be used under the terms, limitations and provisions of a license or a licence-exemption.
+Radio apparatus can only be used under the terms, limitations and provisions of a license or a specific licence-exemption.
 The rationale is to separate users of the radio spectrum in terms of geography, time and frequency.
 To learn more about licensing click here.

-This regime is principally intended to reduce harmful interference, although interference can arise from other sources outside the control of the licensing authority.
-The person owning or using apparatus is responsible for ensuring that it does not cause harmful interference to others and they may be required to rectify any interference issues.
+In addition, the person owning or using any electrical apparatus is responsible for ensuring that it does not cause harmful interference to others.
+They may be required to rectify any interference issues.

-The BBC is responsible for dealing with complaints of interference to domestic television and radio reception except where the source is an unlicensed illegal broadcast station.
-Ofcom will offer advice and assistance, and where appropriate investigate reports of harmful interference to radio communications reported by consumers and citizens.
+The BBC is responsible for dealing with complaints of interference to domestic television and radio reception except where the source is an unlicensed broadcast station.
+Ofcom will offer advice and assistance, and where appropriate investigate, where we receive reports of harmful interference from consumers and citizens.
 To learn more about what to do if you are affected by interference click here.